Two hybrids with two very different construction styles battle it out in our comparison between DreamCloud Premier and Saatva.

 Comparing Firmness (Support & Feel)

 Using a scale of 1-10, we have determined the comfort level of both mattresses, assuming 1 is soft as a cloud and 10 is firm as cement.
-Both brands have earned a 6 out of 10 for their Medium but offer both a Soft and Firm option if you prefer.
+Both brands have earned a Medium score, though the DreamCloud Premier may be a hair softer.

 Comfort often depends on the sleeper and how they experience the bed, but most should find this level to be a true medium or perhaps a slight medium-firm, making it great for all sleep preferences.

-DreamCloud should feel plush at first, as you lie on the luxurious cashmere cover.
-The coil system features zoned comfort that is designed to stand firm beneath the feet and head and compress beneath the shoulders and hips.
+DreamCloud Premier should feel plush at first, as you lie on the luxurious EuroTop cover.
+The coil system features individually wrapped coils that stand firm beneath the feet and head and compress beneath the shoulders and hips.
 The materials should reform quickly to aid in easy repositioning.

 Saatva features a plush pillow top and a unique lumbar support layer that should promote proper spinal alignment.
 The foams should respond quickly, with a slightly slower response in the lumbar layer.